mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 All the building blocks you need to deal with distributed workflows with ease!

 <!--
-As we've just seen building workflow that deal with external systems can be quite a pain.
+So dealing with distributed systems can be quite a pain.
 And that's why we started building Effect Cluster, a library that helps you by providing all the basic building blocks you need in order to create and orchestrate your distributed workflows.
 -->